Homeschool Advice from an Expert

 By keeping your eyes on the most important goals and not spending your energy comparing yourself to others, you’ll find the ability to stay grounded and can actually enjoy the journey itself.

-She's a certified teacher and has spoken at homeschool conferences in over 10 states where she is known for her enthusiasm, energy, and encouragement.
+Now a mentor to homeschooling families, she has spoken at homeschool conferences in over 10 states where she is known for her enthusiasm, energy, and encouragement.

 Leave a Reply